310mc/https-310mc.github.io-tl/source/_posts/comet_show/epilogue.md

 {% endbubble %}
 {% bubble Midori sigh %}
 Nothing, you can stay that way.
-You’re just acting as your ideal hero you dreamed to be—
+You’re just acting as the ideal hero you dreamed to be—

 Or well, maybe saying “acting” is off.
 Lemme rephrase: that’s just you properly being a hero, right?